HIV Viral Load Test

 HIV is detected in the blood.
 Your doctor will compare your current measurement with previous values.

-An undetectable viral load result doesn't mean that you no longer have HIV in your blood.
+If no HIV copies are found, this does not mean that you don't have HIV anymore.
 It means that the amount of HIV in the blood was too low for the test to detect.

 To learn more about Healthwise, visit Healthwise.org.